cltempleton1127/ELK-Stack-Project/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
+Only the **Red Team Jumpbox Provisioner** machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - _TODO: Add whitelisted IP addresses_
+**10.0.0.4
+**72.84.246.10

 Machines within the network can only be accessed by _____.
 - _TODO: Which machine did you allow to access your ELK VM?
 What was its IP address?_
+**My PC: 72.84.246.10

 A summary of the access policies in place can be found in the table below.